iammirvcle/iammirvcle/AZURE/ITAM/AzureAD-Lab/README.md

 ## 🔐 Step 6 – Configure Conditional Access
+- Go to Security → Conditional Access → + New policy.
 - Policy: `MFA for Lab-Admins`
 - Applies only to **Lab-Admins group**
 - Requires **Multi-Factor Authentication** on sign-in.
+- Save The Policy.

 📸 *[screenshot of Conditional Access policy]*